Twentysix26/Red-Docs/red/red_install_mac.md

 	  git clone -b develop --single-branch https://github.com/Twentysix26/Red-DiscordBot.git Red-DiscordBot
 	```

-  Do not close the terminal afterwards.
   If this works, your main folder should look like this:
   ![mainfolderosx](https://i.imgur.com/M2qXWG3.png)

-* Run `export PATH=$PATH:/usr/local/Cellar/opus/1.1.2/lib/` in the terminal

 * While in Red's folder, download [this script](https://cdn.discordapp.com/attachments/160386989819035648/174137122465251330/macRedLoop.command) and place the file inside your Red-DiscordBot folder, the same folder where red.py is.

 * Double-click the `macRedLoop.command` file you place into the Red-DiscordBot folder.
 You may need to set it as executable first: `chmod u+x macRedLoop.command` in Terminal, inside the Red-DiscordBot folder.

-* Complete the initial setup as the bot requires (email, password, etc.), remember to sign into the bot's account once and join your main server.
-This is the only time you will need to sign into the bot's account.
+* Complete the initial setup.
+On the setup, you will be required to enter a token.
+Get one [here](https://discordapp.com/developers/applications/me).
+If you get stuck, follow the [bot accounts](/Red-Docs/red_guide_bot_accounts) guide.

+* To invite your bot, use the link given to you in Terminal when booting the bot up.

 * To verify that the bot works, do `[your_prefix_here]ping` on your server (in any chat Red can read and write messages).
 It should respond "pong".